6 min read

 • Eye contact.
 This can be a difficult one for those who consider themselves socially awkward.
 However, in many world cultures, it’s one of the most revealing mirroring body language techniques.
 And according to a 2016 study, the average length of time to make eye contact before it starts to get uncomfortable is 3.3 seconds.

 • Head orientation.
-Head tilt signals interest and is the most commonly picked-up cue of mirroring body language.
+Head tilt signals interest and is the most commonly picked-up cue for mirroring body language.
 However, there are others: head up (authoritative, self-confident, and even arrogant) and head down (feeling intimidated, threatened, or disapproved).

 To decipher whether there’s a connection between you and another person, you can consciously notice if they are mimicking your movements.
 Learning the ways of mirroring body language is also a surefire way to communicate that you find interesting as well.